Part 4: Positioning: How to Choose the Right Social Media Channels

 So why is positioning so important?
 Position awareness enables you to see where you are as part of the larger business environment.
 Part of Sun Tzu’s definition of “position” is where your forces are located compared to the opponent.
 Thus, to truly understand your position, you need to see yourself through the eyes of the others.
 This also helps you to broaden your perspective and see your position in terms of all that’s changing and what resources are available.
 But before we get into the particulars of the different channels, let's remember why are we doing social media:

 - It helps acquire new customers, expands brand reach and awareness and enhances conversion

 - It improves the already existing relationships and brand reputation and product and service quality

 - It gives you access to a market for testing and it helps you meet the people you are basing your buyer persona over

 Social media can help you not only generate numbers of leads but also cultivate quality leads.
 Starting at the right social media channel is a good beginning.
-These days there are over 200 social media channels.
-How do you choose the right one?
+These days there are over 200 social media channels, so how do you choose the right social media platform?